 Use of Renewable Energy Globally

-Outside Japan, we already use renewable energy for the electricity used in production sites in the United Kingdom and the United States (Portland) and head office buildings of sales companies in Europe (Germany, Italy, Spain, and the Netherlands).
+Outside Japan, we already use renewable energy for the electricity used in production sites in the United Kingdom and the United States (Portland) and head office buildings of sales companies in Europe (Germany, Italy, Spain, the Netherlands, and France).
 Besides those, a new factory in Thailand features a large array of solar panels and is preparing to start operating them.

 Epson purchases 100 GWh of CO2-free electric power annually for use in Nagano Prefecture, the location of the majority of Epson’s business facilities in Japan.
 Effective from April 2020, 60% of this will be from local sources in Nagano.
 This is both reducing Epson's GHG emissions and increasing local consumption of locally produced energy.

 Support for Recommendations to Expand the Use of Renewable Energy